edwinntaadu/Little-Lemon/README.md

 This project was created during Meta's Coursera Front-End Development course.
 It is the culmination of the Front-End Development Track.

-The website showcases the implementation of a booking application.
+The website showcases the implementation of a restaurant booking application.
 It was created with React components to demonstrate an understanding of using React for web development.
 Additionally, it features the use of API calls.

 **Please note:** The only functionality working on this website besides the design is the Reserve a Table function.